 - City Council Sustainable Future Work Session: In November 2019, the bureau held a work session with City Council to review its financial and service level forecasts, and potential alternative funding options.
 Trust for Public Land, Portland State University's Northwest Economic Research Center, and experts from across the bureau and City provided input.
 At that work session, the bureau received City Council support to pursue additional funding to change course and get the bureau on track to fulfill service levels.
 Specifically, City Council encouraged the bureau to continue pursuing a variety of options, including income tax, a temporary levy, formation of a special district, capital bonds, and a food and beverage tax.

 2020: Parks Local Option Levy (Parks Levy)

-The Bureau is continuing its work towards a future where it can fulfill operations, capital maintenance, and capital growth service levels with sustainable funding.
+The bureau is continuing its work towards a future where it can fulfill operations, capital maintenance, and capital growth service levels with sustainable funding.

 2021-22: Parks Levy Year 1 Implementation

-- Recreation for All: Preserved hundreds of living-wage jobs to deliver recreation services and keep community centers and pools open, provided COVID-19 responsible summer programs in 2021, and piloted financial access models to reduce cost as a barrier to access.
+- Recreation for All: Preserved hundreds of living-wage jobs to deliver recreation services and keep community centers and pools open, provided COVID-19 responsible summer programs in 2021, and piloted financial models designed to reduce cost as a barrier to access.

-- Protect and Grow Nature: Added living-wage jobs to improve the daily care of our trees, natural areas and developed parks, including cleaning parks and keeping public restrooms open, performing pro-active tree maintenance and planting trees.
+- Protect and Grow Nature: Added living-wage jobs to improve the daily care of our trees, natural areas, and developed parks, including cleaning parks and keeping public restrooms open, performing pro-active tree maintenance, and planting trees.

-- Community Partnerships: Strengthened community partnerships by establishing the Parks Levy Oversight Committee, expanded community grant program, and deepened partnerships that support park services.
+- Community Partnerships: Strengthened community partnerships by establishing the Parks Levy Oversight Committee, expanded the community grant program, and deepened partnerships that support park services.

 City Council Work Session - November 26, 2019